spoorsny/laravel-south-african-id/CONTRIBUTING.md

 The Composer script names are according to the [Composer Script Names][composer-script-names] specification.

+How the package works is explained below:

+-   The Laravel services are bootstrapped in a minimal **bootstrap/app.php**.
+-   Autodiscovered service providers are loaded into **bootstrap/cache/packages.php** and **bootstrap/cache/services.php** files by the `post-autoload-dump` hook defined in **composer.json**.
+The contents of **bootstrap/cache** are ignored by Git.
+-   A minimal **.env** is necessary for running tests and migrations.
+This file is not ignored by Git, but included in the package.
+It does not contain any secrets.
+-   A **database/database.sqlite** is created automatically after running `composer install` using the `post-install-cmd` hook defined in **composer.json**.
+It is referenced by the **.env** file, but ignored by Git.
+It is needed by some services like Cache to store the cache database table.
+That is why a migration for that table is included.
+-   Tests are run using an in-memory SQLite database.

 ## Prerequisites

 To contribute to this project, you will need: